 Treatments for hyperthyroidism (Carbimazole/Methimazole) must be stopped 5-7 days and prescription diet for hyperthyroidism (Hills y/d) must be stopped 3 weeks before radioactive iodine treatment.
 Other medications can generally be given as usual, but if you have questions please check with your regular veterinarian or call our direct line (see below).

-Your appointment has been scheduled for a Monday morning, with treatment planned for the following day.
+Appointments are usually scheduled for a Friday morning, with treatment planned for the following week.
 Cats should be brought in a carrier.
 You can bring some familiar bedding and a light blanket or towel to cover the carrier, which will often help cats feel more comfortable during travel and veterinary appointments.
 If your cat does not get sick during travel then feeding them on the morning of the appointment is fine, and medications other than mentioned above can be given.

 If your cat is currently taking any medication (other than routine parasite preventatives), please bring it with you.
 If your cat is on a particular diet, please let us know prior to the appointment so that we can check to see if we keep it in stock.
 If it is a diet we do not routinely stock, we may ask you to bring a supply for your cat.
 If your cat has a chronic medical condition which will require treatment during their time in hospital (e.g. diabetes) please call us prior to the appointment to discuss.